juniorsundarCasual/TGT/vault/volume-3.chapter-188.md

 Markus nodded and said, "Teacher Jeeves, please lower your guard for this one.
 I haven't tried it on someone two realms above me, I don't know if it will work."

-Right as Al obliged verbally, he could feel a miniscule change transpiring around him.
-He suddenly started to feel a flunctuation in his weight.
-Thanks to his cultivation realm, Al had a highly attuned sense of perception of his self.
-He had lived in this body for over a century now, needless to say he knew every nook and cranny of it, from the length of his tone-nails to the number of eye-lashed on his left eye.
+Right as Al obliged verbally, he could feel a minuscule change transpiring around him.
+He suddenly started to feel a fluctuation in his weight.
+Thanks to his cultivation realm, Al had a highly attuned sense of perception of himself.
+He had lived in this body for over a century now, needless to say, he knew every nook and cranny of it, from the length of his tone-nails to the number of eye-lashed on his left eye.
 The small disturbance in his weight was nigh-imperceptible but wasn't missed by him.
 He was lighter by exactly one kilogram.

 After a short second, the feeling reverted, but then pushed in the other direction.
 Instead of feeling lighter, he had gotten heavier.

-"That is definitely interesting!"
+"That is fascinating!"
 Al congratulated.
-Markus stopped the ability acting on Al and did so on his teacher.
+Markus stopped his ability acting on Al and diverted it to his Master

 "That's freaky!"
 Guy exclaimed.